electerious/Rosid/README.md

 ]
 ```

-Store the routes in a variable or save them in a JSON-file called `rosidfile.json`.
+Store the routes in a variable or save them in a JSON file called `rosidfile.json`.
 This file must be placed in your current working directory when using the [CLI](#cli).
 Here's how it might look like:

 ```json
 [